Map My School

 Yes.
 However, a login is required for Google Earth Engine and for many schools this can be a show stopper.
 For this competition, we recommend that schools only use Google Earth Engine for those students who will be using javascript or python coding to create their maps.
 The GeoNadir website will provide your students with everything they need to complete the task.
 It’s not a deal-breaker, we’d just prefer everyone to use the same platform for each level.

-We don’t mind if you install the Python API and use that with your students.
+If you prefer, students can install the Python API and use that instead of Javascript.
 It won’t affect the outcome of the map.

 No login isn’t required for GeoNadir to participate in the mapping competition.
 Please let us know if you experience any difficulties or access issues with GeoNadir at your school.